World Architecture Community Country Editors/Reporters Program

 WAC's Country Editors/Reporters Program was launched in December 2017 as a voluntary-based program that helps to disseminate local architecture and knowledge to global media through the new ways of Digital Journalism.

 WAC's one-of-a-kind architecture-based Country Editors/Reporters Program program includes experienced journalists, architects, architecture students, academicians and new journalist candidates.
-Currently, WAC has 44 Country Reporters and 8 Country Editors distributed over 25 countries.
+Currently, WAC has 30 Country Reporters and 5 Country Editors distributed to 21 countries (the figures are subjected to change).
 WAC accepts applications from active architects and journalists who have an architecture background in any country.
 Architecture students are also welcome if they are at least on their last year of undergraduate architecture studies.

 If you also want to be part of our volunteer reporters and become "the voice of your country on WAC while being the face of WAC in your country", please read WAC's application details below.

 We are actively seeking fellow community members from all around the World, to volunteer as the face of their country on World Architecture Community while being the voice of World Architecture Community in their country.

 The idea is very simple: we call for volunteer community members to join the World Architecture Community’s news team.
 By enrolling these community members scattered around the globe and interested in sharing their countries’ architecture news, we are now expanding our ability to share exclusive and local news, which we trust will be a great addition and benefit to our Community.

 Country Reporters and Country Editors are responsible for selecting, writing and submitting local architectural news, that are interesting and important enough to be published on the World Architecture Community’s News section.
 Country Editors have news articles approval authority.
 They are volunteer community members who have a desire to share their local architecture news with their country and the whole World through World Architecture Community, on a regular and sustained basis.